All Episodes

 Increasing the FDIC cap is a proposal put on the table by Roy Blunt and House Republicans, but ruled out by Democrats during the negotiations that led to yesterday's unsuccessful vote.

-Now we're gonna let it be part of the bill.
+Now we're going to let it be part of the bill.

-When it was the Republicans' idea and it was thrown out by the uh the Democrats.
+When it was the Republicans' idea and it was thrown out by the Democrats.

-Interesting piece from the Politico, by the way, who wrote this?
+Interesting piece from the Politico, by the way.

-Want to make sure I properly credit the Ben Smith and Glenn somebody.
+I want to make sure I properly credit Ben Smith and Glenn somebody.

-Meanwhile, neither candidate, neither presidential candidate, appears to have fully grappled with the force that brought the House bill down.
+Meanwhile, neither candidate, neither presidential candidate appears to have fully grappled with the force that brought the House bill down, its deep unpopularity.

 Many challengers of these guys announced that they would vote no in the hope of drawing a contrast with a threatened incumbent.

-Boy, if that there's so much profundity in the news today.
+Boy, There's so much profundity in the news today.

 That's a no big deal.